 MAC addresses aren't available in the LAN scanner under iOS 11

-On iOS 11 the LAN scanner doesn't show MAC addresses.
-This happens because iOS 11 doesn't allow apps to access the MAC addresses in the ARP table of the operating system and read the addresses from there during the scan.
-I talked with Apple engineers about this problem at WWDC and was told that this is a privacy feature of iOS 11 because MAC addresses are unique and some developers misuse them to track users.
+On iOS 11 or later the LAN scanner doesn't show MAC addresses.
+This happens because since iOS 11 Apple doesn't allow apps to access the MAC addresses in the ARP table of the operating system and read the addresses from there during the scan.
+I talked with Apple engineers about this problem at WWDC and was told that this is a privacy feature of iOS because MAC addresses are unique and some developers misuse them to track users.

 The consequences of not having access to the MAC addresses in the ARP table are: